Evande1/indecisive-foodies/README.md

 Calendar list for a week, we realised we cannot use google calendar API as we require authentication to utilise their features.

 Integration between material UI and cypress was difficult.
 Used a lot of time to figure out work arounds.

+Authentication.
+We should have started with authentication first as we needed to make slight modifications to our database diagrams, adding a user field to each meal.
+Moreover, the authentication also required that each page would redirect to the login page if no user in signed in.

 Good software engineering practices:
 1. Git issues